By Paul d'Anjou, Twitch growth expert

 If the button doesn't show, use an external downloader like twitchclips.app (free).

-- Use "Auto-reframe" if available, otherwise crop manually around the action zone (game center + webcam if possible)
+- Use "Auto-reframe" if available, otherwise crop manually around the action zone (game center plus webcam if possible).

-- Auto-captions: CapCut → Auto Captions → review the transcript
+- Auto-captions: CapCut then Auto Captions, review the transcript.

 Export at 1080p, 30 fps.
 Upload directly from the TikTok app (not pre-uploaded from desktop, which forces extra compression).